L-Mustang/wt-dagored-autosave-deleter/README.md

 3. 'Yes' to all overwritings

 ### Usage
 - Nothing special.
-Just run the Mission Editor like you would normally.
+Just run the Mission Editor or Location Editor like you would normally.